The Facebook logo The X.com logo The Maryland.gov logo

 What happens to my first voted ballot if it was returned?

-Your local election office is able to identify these ballots and secure them.
+Your local election office is able to identify the original ballots and secure them.
 These ballots have been voided in our voter registration system that is used to track and receive ballots.
 You should mark and return the replacement ballot to ensure you vote the correct ballot and that your ballot is counted.

 What should I do with my first ballot packet if I haven't returned it yet?